A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 onsen singapore - rinse water

-If you have long locks, tie your hair up, as the onsen bath is only meant for soaking your body.
+If you have long locks, tie your hair up.
+The onsen bath is only meant to soak your body.
 For sanitary purposes, avoid having your hair touch the water.

 5. Pour Hot Water Over Your Body First

-Japanese people prefer onsen temperatures between 39°C to 42°C for the best comfort.
-If your body is cooler before getting into hot water, you’ll feel the heat even more.
-So, it’s a good idea to splash some warm water on yourself before getting into the pool.
+Japanese prefer onsen temperatures between 39°C and 42°C for the best comfort.
+You’ll feel the heat even more if your body is cooler before getting into hot water.
+So, splashing some warm water on yourself before getting into the pool is a good idea.

 Kakeyu should be poured on your body from the regions farthest from the heart to the nearest.
 All in all, ten scoops of water should do the trick.
 The recommended sequence is: